Cleanup #421

 All existing functions that take a digest as an input assume that only one hashing algorithm is used at a time.
 Crypto agile format entry can (and should) log every used PCR bank in one entry for a given measurement.
 To make it work, some of the arguments must be changed, e.g.:

-Updated by Michał Żygowski over 1 year ago
+Updated by Michał Żygowski about 2 years ago

-Updated by Sergii Dmytruk over 1 year ago
+Updated by Sergii Dmytruk about 2 years ago

 If there are no objections, I'll use an API like this instead: